Spinal Headaches: Symptoms and Treatments

 Types of Spinal Headaches

-• Imaging Tests: In some cases, an MRI or CT scan may be recommended to rule out other causes of headaches.
+• Imaging Tests (if needed): In rare cases, an MRI or CT scan may be done to check for spinal fluid leaks or rule out other causes.

 The treatment for spinal headaches aims to alleviate symptoms and repair the CSF leak.
 Options include: